nexusfaizann/nexusfaizann/README.md

 # ✨ About Me

-👋 I am a B.Tech Computer Science Engineering student from Jammu & Kashmir with a strong interest in modern web and mobile application development.
+👋 I am nexus faizan ,a B.Tech Computer Science Engineering student from Jammu & Kashmir with a strong interest in modern web and mobile application development.
   I specialize in building responsive, user-friendly applications using React and React Native

 **React, Node.js, React Native,  Generative AI, DevOps & MLOps**